JasonLocklin/Dissertation/Prisms/Methods.md

 <https://uwaterloo.ca/neurological-patient-database>).
 Two patients were unable to return for the second phase of the experiment because of extenuating circumstances.
-See table \ref{tbl_Prisms} for demographic data on the remaining six patients.
+As can be seen in table \ref{tbl_Prisms}, the remaining six patients demonstrated a wide range of performance on the clinical tasks at time of testing, including two who were no longer demonstrating neglect symptoms by our criteria (Patients 27, and 97).
 The study was approved by the University of Waterloo's Office of Research Ethics, and the Tri-Hospital Research Ethics board.
 All patients were tested at least 19 months post-stroke.
 One participant was not able to perform the